 Calculated as Net Profit after Taxation divided by Revenue.

-• Benefit: all items, including tax, are considered
+Benefit of this measure: all items, including tax, are considered

-• Detriment: one off taxes and outliers are also calculated, potentially skewing data from quarter to quarter.
+Detriment of this measure: One-off taxes and outliers are also calculated, potentially skewing data from quarter to quarter.

 Let's take a look at an example.